 - the Gerald R. Ford School of Public Policy ( effective Fall 2007 )

-The College of Pharmacy and the School of Information the only Undergraduate unit currently NOT allowing students to elect LSA Minors.
+The College of Pharmacy is the only Undergraduate unit NOT allowing students to elect LSA Minors.

 The College of Engineering offers the following Minors